-6.2.2.2 Review by the Patients' Advisory Committee (PACO)
+16.5.2 Review by the Patients' Advisory Committee (PACO)

 Patients are the primary group to benefit from KWF's activities, and they have first-hand experience of undergoing cancer treatments and living with cancer.
-These experiences are valuable and essential input in establishing the relevance of KWF's activities and therefore the Patients' Advisory Committee (PACO) is involved in the review process for all project proposals in the development and implementation track.
+These experiences are valuable and essential input in establishing the relevance of KWF's activities and therefore the Patients' Advisory Committee (PACO) is involved in the review process for all project proposals in the development and implementation track (creation of modality phase up to and including implementation phase).
 The PACO consists of members that are current or former cancer patients with a variety of indications and stages of the disease and have higher-education qualifications or experience.
 PACO members use the Dutch summary to review the project proposal from the patient perspective on relevance, feasibility and patient involvement.